gurulinuxer/PyQt/README.md

 ## Setup (Windows / PowerShell)

 This project includes VS Code task automation that performs the usual setup and run steps (create venv, install deps, compile the UI, run the app).
-See the **VS Code automation** section below for details.
+See the **VS Code automation** section for example Helloworld/README.md for more details .
 If you prefer not to use VS Code, the manual steps are still valid.

 (See individual example folders for overview, UI generation, run instructions and VS Code tasks — for example `Helloworld/README.md`.)